Recent happenings

 From Interview to STARTS Podcast

-Director Aaron Mertz delivers an interview that forms the basis of a STARTS Podcast: Demystifying the Boundary Between STEM and the Arts, hosted by brothers Jaanak and Jaagat Prashar, outstanding aspiring scientists whom Aaron came to know while he was a Teaching Fellow for the World Science Scholars
+Director Aaron Mertz delivers an interview that forms the basis of a STARTS Podcast: Demystifying the Boundary Between STEM and the Arts, hosted by brothers Jaanak and Jaagat Prashar, outstanding aspiring scientists whom Aaron came to know while he was a Teaching Fellow for the World Science Scholars.

 Open Science and Innovation in Ukraine 2023 International Conference

 Senior Manager of Global Science Nataliya Shulga welcomes participants of the II International Conference “Open Science and Innovation in Ukraine 2023” .
-The virtual conference, held during International Open Access Week, was hosted by the State Scientific and Technical Library of Ukraine under the auspices of the Ministry of Education and Science of Ukraine, in partnership with TIB Leibniz Information Centre for Science and Technology and University Library.
+The virtual conference, held during International Open Access Week, is hosted by the State Scientific and Technical Library of Ukraine under the auspices of the Ministry of Education and Science of Ukraine, in partnership with TIB Leibniz Information Centre for Science and Technology and University Library.

 Conversation with AMNH President Sean Decatur